Edwin Warfield: Later life and legacy

 After his tenure as governor, Warfield returned to his previous activities.
 He became president of the Fidelity Trust Company with Baltimore Sun Publisher Van Lear Black.
 He served on the board of the Montgomery Mutual Insurance Company until his death.
-In addition to retaining his presidency at the Fidelity and Deposit Company.
-He was a prominent member of the Maryland Club and also served as president of the Maryland Historical Society.
-Warfield was proud of his families Confederate legacy, representing Maryland in reunions and events like the 1911 Southern commercial congress in Atlanta.
+In addition to retaining his presidency at the Fidelity and Deposit Company, he was a prominent member of the Maryland Club and served as president of the Maryland Historical Society.
+Warfield was proud of his family's Confederate legacy, representing Maryland in reunions and events like the 1911 Southern Commercial Congress in Atlanta.

 Warfield's health began to deteriorate in late 1919, and he was confined to his home in Baltimore during the last few months of his life.
 He died there, and was interred in his family burial ground at "Cherry Grove" in Howard County.

-Warfield was eulogized by The Sun of Baltimore not as a man who made definitive accomplishments, but for standing up to the Democratic machine and supporting the public interest, and for transforming the office of the governor into a more modern institution responsible to the public, not the party.
+Warfield was eulogized by The Baltimore Sun not as a man of definitive accomplishments, but one who stood up to the Democratic machine, supported the public interest, and transformed the office of the governor into a modern institution responsible to the public, rather than the political party.

-On 23 September 1948, Edwin Warfield Jr. commemorated a memorial at the Howard County Courthouse to honor the Confederate soldiers from Howard County.

 In Columbia, Maryland, Governor Warfield is remembered with a street named for him, Governor Warfield Parkway.
 In 1914, a dredge named the Gov. Warfield helped to dig the Cape Cod Canal in Massachusetts.